Your Face Sounds Familiar (Philippine TV series) season 4

 The fourth season of the singing impersonation competition Your Face Sounds Familiar premiered on Kapamilya Channel on October 4, 2025.
-The season is presented by new hosts Vhong Navarro and Jhong Hilario.
-Gary Valenciano, Ogie Alcasid, and Sharon Cuneta all returned to serve as the jury.
-It is also the first season to air on TV5.
+Vhong Navarro and Jhong Hilario debuted as hosts for this season, while Gary Valenciano, Ogie Alcasid, and Sharon Cuneta all returned to serve as members of the jury.
+The season introduced a number of format twists and extended the round duration to two weeks, a deviation from previous seasons.